 At the point of acceptance of goods, check every packing list thoroughly for any discrepancies either due to pilferage or human error.
 There would not be an ideal situation, but with high-security systems in place, it would be able to reduce inventory shrinkage.

 There should be no flaw and discrepancies when Stocks ordered, received, and taken into the perpetual inventory system.
 Discrepancies could occur not always due to pilferages but due to human error too.

 The only way to check and reduce inventory shrinkage would be to take random stock checks of one or more items.
 It is only when you have the quantity of physical stock available that you could cross-check it with the system balances.
 Such random stock checks would place even the staff on a leash and ensure that they are kept on their toes at all times.

 A penny saved is a penny earned.
-In that context, every endeavor should be made to reduce inventory shrinkage.
-It is difficult to eliminate it, but it could be controlled to be at the minimum.
+In that context, every endeavor should reduce inventory shrinkage.
+It is difficult to eliminate it, but control it to be at the minimum.